River Runs Red: 20 Years Strong – River Runs Red: Live in Brussels

 On October 7, 2009, it was announced that the band would perform the album in its entirety, for the first time ever, at the Starland Ballroom in Sayreville, New Jersey, on November 28, 2009.
 This would become the first date of a US tour, followed by a European tour on which the band would perform the complete album, top to bottom, at every show.
 The performance at the Ancienne Belgique in Brussels, Belgium on April 3, 2010, was filmed and recorded for a CD/DVD package entitled "20 Years Strong – River Runs Red: Live in Brussels", which was published later that same year.

+2013 Colored Vinyl

+On November 29, 2013, Brookvale Records reissued River Runs Red on vinyl in three limited edition colors.
+1,500 hand numbered copies were pressed in "solid red" colored vinyl and issued as a Record Store Day Black Friday release—to be sold exclusively in independently owned record stores across the United States, 500 hand numbered copies were pressed in "solid blue" colored vinyl—sold exclusively in European stores and another 500 were pressed in "red/black blood swirl" colored vinyl—sold exclusively at Looney Tunes CDs in Long Island, New York.

 Sequel: The Sound of Scars

 October 11, 2019, almost exactly 26 years after the release of River Runs Red, Life of Agony released the sequel, The Sound of Scars, on Napalm Records.
 It was Life of Agony's second concept album and the only sequel to the story told on River Runs Red.

 The album starts off with the theatrical track, "Prelude", the track begins with the same sound of blood dripping into water that closed River Runs Red.
 In "Prelude", the listener learns that the young man from River Runs Red has survived his suicide attempt.
 The story then jumps 26 years forward, with the man now married and attempting to cope with the "scars" of his past.

 Since its release, The Sound Of Scars has received a positive critical response.
 Dom Lawson of Blabbermouth.net said the sequel was "a welcome display of class and power from some perennially unsung champions."
 Jon Hadusek of Consequence of Sound praised the storyline and called the album, "a worthy successor to River Runs Red."